sanilrod/Contactless-Attendence-System/README.md

 database then the attendance is recorded.</p>

 The objective of this project is to develop face recognition attendance system.
-Expected achievements in order to fulfill the objectives are:
+Expected achievements in order to fulfill the objectives are:<br>
-• To detect the face segment from the video frame.
+• To detect the face segment from the video frame.<br>
-• To extract the useful features from the face detected.
+• To extract the useful features from the face detected.<br>
-• To classify the features in order to recognize the face detected.
+• To classify the features in order to recognize the face detected.<br>
-• To record the attendance of the identified teacher.
+• To record the attendance of the identified teacher.<br>

 ### Built With